Patchier/Tend-to-your-Frontier/README.md

 ## Install Fallout: New Vegas

 - This part is self-explanatory.
-You'll want to go to the installation of the game, and remove all files present in the install folder (For example, steamapps/common/Fallout New Vegas)
+You'll want to go to the installation of the game, and remove all files present in the install folder (For example, steamapps/common/Fallout New Vegas) AND the Documents folder (Documents/My Games/FalloutNV)

 - Once done, go ahead and re-install it.
 This ensures that any installs you have will be totally clean, which is important for the next steps.